superdurszlak/superdurszlak.github.io/_posts/2024-10-27-sensors-and-gauges-observability-in-distributed-systems.md

 { "timestamp": "2024-10-26T09:11:34.493Z", "msg": "Application failed to start", "level": "INFO", pid: "ERROR", "threadId": "main" }
 ```

 While it is far less readable for humans in a raw form, it makes bulk processing of logs, log analysis and correlation far easier - compared to unstructured logs.
 Enforcing a particular, consistent format makes parsing much easier, meaning that contextual information can be extracted programmatically with minimal risk of errors and mistakes.
-For readability reasons, it is not uncommon for distributed system components to have two modes of logging:
+For readability, it is not uncommon for distributed system components to have two modes of logging:
 * Unstructured logs, used in local development to troubleshoot the component ad-hoc while running it on a local device, and typically disabled upon deployment,
 * Structured logs, to be collected and processed by dedicated log processing and analysis tools, such as [Splunk](https://www.splunk.com/) or [Logstash](https://www.elastic.co/logstash) when application is deployed to environments.